Dead key: Electronic keyboards

 Computers, however, work differently.
 The dead key temporarily changes the mapping of the keyboard for the next keystroke, which activates a special keyboard mode rather than actually generating a modifier character.
 Instead of the normal letter, a precomposed variant, with the appropriate diacritic, is generated.
-Each combination of a diacritic and a base letter must be specified in the character set and must be supported by the font in use.
+Each combination of a diacritic and a base letter must be specified in the character set and must be supported by the computer font in use.